-Luristan bronze comes from the province of Lorestan, a region situated in the area of modern South-Western Iran.
+Luristan bronze comes from the province of Lorestan, a region situated in the Zagros Mountains.
 In ancient times a number of nomadic populations, such as the Medes, the Kassites and eventually the Persians, settled in the area.
 Due to the nomadic nature of the tribes, none of the Luristan bronzes were of great size, since it was required for them to be light and portable.
-Their artwork mainly comprises ornaments, vessels and weapons, the majority of which have been recovered from Luristan graves.
-Shaft-hole axe heads, such as this fine example, were commonly used in the Akkadian and Ur III periods across Elam and Mesopotamia, regions which have been reached by Luristan nomadic tribes from the end of the 2nd millennium BC.
+Their artwork mainly comprises ornaments, vessels and weapons.
+Cast spike-butted axes are hallmarks of Luristan bronze weaponry during the First Iron Age Period, between 1200 and 1000 BC.
+Most of Luristan bronze items have been recovered in funerary contexts.

 To discover more about the Luristan Empire, please visit our relevant blog post: The Luristan Empire: Beauty of Bronze.